ToshioCP/Gtk4-tutorial/src/sec17.src.md

 It has a name "quit".
 The function `g_simple_action_new` creates a stateless action.
 So, `act_quit` is stateless.
-The meaning of stateless will be explained later.
-The argument `NULL` means that the action doesn't have an parameter.
+Stateless actions do not maintain any internal state.
+They are like a simple push button; when clicked, they perform an operation (like "quit" or "open") and that's all.
+Most menu items, such as "Quit", "Copy", or "Paste", are connected to stateless actions.
 Most of the actions are stateless and have no parameter.
+The argument `NULL` means that the action doesn't have any parameters.
+Another action is stateful and stateful actions will be explained in the next section.
 - The action `act_quit` is added to the GtkApplication instance with `g_action_map_add_action`.
 So, the action's scope is application.
 The prefix of `app.quit` indicates the scope.